Table Of Contents

 Step 3: Formulate A Plan For Finding Your Optimal Dose

 No matter what delivery method(s) you choose, it's important to understand that too low of a dose or too high of a dose will not give you the best chance of success.
 If your dose is too low, you may not feel any effects at all.
 And if your dose is too high, you may experience undesirable results such as headaches, nausea or a general worsening of symptoms.

 Thus the recommendation is to start low and slowly work your way up the left half of the bell curve until you find your optimal dose.
 You can also expect to need to make adjustments over time to remain in the "optimal" range.
 This is why experimentation is key.

 Now let's discuss different methods that people use to find their optimal dosage by delivery method.

 Sublingual Drops - How Many Drops of CBD Oil Should I Take?

 There is no "right" way for you to determine your optimal dosage.
 Here are a few methods that people have used successfully.
 These are merely suggestions based on what we've heard from users and should not be construed as medical advice.

-2. Microdosing.
-This method involves taking very small amounts of CBD on a regular schedule.
+1. Microdosing.
+Based on feedback from users, this method is the most successful and cost effective way of finding your "sweet spot" dosage.
+It involves taking very small amounts of CBD on a regular schedule.
 Depending on potency, this can mean taking as little as 1 drop every 45 minutes until you feel a difference.
 Microdosing requires a high level of time, attention and patience.
-A full explanation of the microdosing method is in our article “CBD Microdosing to Find Your Sweet Spot Serving Size.”
+A full explanation of the microdosing method is in our article "CBD Microdosing to Find Your Sweet Spot Serving Size."

 2. Decide on a target serving size based on number of milligrams of CBD.
 The chart in Figure 2 below suggests daily serving size in milligrams of CBD based on severity of concern and weight.